dyang5/dyang5.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I’m a senior at Swarthmore College studying Mathematics and Computer Science on the Honors track.
-I'm interested in pursuing a PhD in either Mathematics, Theoretical CS, or Operations Research and am planning to apply to graduate programs this fall.
+I'm interested in pursuing a career in academia and am planning to apply to graduate programs this fall.

 At Swarthmore, I lead the Interactive Math Colloquium committee, code as part of the ICPC team, write sports articles for The Phoenix, and work for both the Math & CS departments.